I am considering a trip to Tokyo Disneyland & Disneysea in 2 weeks (25 May 2011).

 One example; AGreenRoad: RT @tsukiyominoasa: Yokohama city's school lunch use #Fukushima 's various vegetables & beef...why not ... http://nblo.gs/hECVd

-People in Japan are very worried about 10 million times higher radiation levels leaking out of plant; http://www.youtube.com/watch?v=YPuiEb7_fa4&NR=1&feature=fvwp almost 7 years agoAnswered by Eric via WorldNomads.com
+People in Japan are very worried about 10 million times higher radiation levels leaking out of plant; http://www.youtube.com/watch?v=YPuiEb7_fa4&NR=1&feature=fvwp about 7 years agoAnswered by Eric via WorldNomads.com

 I think it is crazy for ANYONE to consider visiting or moving to Japan, when a full scale nuclear disaster is happening there, a level 7, which is a worst case Chernobyl like disaster.